mozilla/awsboxen/README.rst

       commands during pre-processing.
   * Handling of production secrets e.g. SSL certs.
   * Cleaning up of old AMIs, and related snapshots.
+  * If "awsboxen deplopy" is interrupted, rollback the in-progress deployment.
+    A good idea, or a terrible one?